• Skip to primary navigation

 Depending on where you live, the Ptarmigan will prefer different terrain and altitudes.
 In our area of the Canadian north, they hang out near the edges of pathways and roadways during the winter and tend to migrate to higher altitudes during the summer months.

 When hunting Ptarmigan it's important to remember they tend to gather in flocks for protection during the winter months.
-The flocks in our area will range from 2 - 12 birds at a time.
+The flocks in our area will range from 2 to 12 birds at a time.
 This means that if you spot one in the winter months, there's almost certainly more nearby.

-Also, Ptarmigan aren't exactly the smartest birds around.
-In fact, they might be the dumbest (but tastiest) birds we have this far north.
-I once witnessed a friend of ours accidentally spook a Ptarmigan, then headbutt and kill it with his snowmobile helmet when the bird flew straight into his face.
+I once witnessed a friend of ours accidentally spook a Ptarmigan, then headbutt and kill it with his snowmobile helmet when the bird flew straight towards his face.
 These characteristics make it relatively easy to shoot several birds for your stew.

 For this stew, we only used the breast meat from the birds.
 The breasts are pretty simple to remove from the body, but you might prefer to use the whole bird.
-If you haven't cleaned a bird before, check out the Alaska government's one-pager on how to field dress a Grouse or Ptarmigan.

 Homemade Ptarmigan Stew Recipe